Exosome (vesicle)

-In multicellular organisms, exosomes and other EVs were discovered in biological fluids including blood, urine and cerebrospinal fluid.
-Importantly, exosomes were also identified within the tissue matrix, coined Matrix-Bound Nanovesicles (MBV).
+Exosomes were also identified within the tissue matrix, coined Matrix-Bound Nanovesicles (MBV).
 They are also released in vitro by cultured cells into their growth medium.

+Enriched with a diverse array of biological elements from their source cells, exosomes contain proteins (such as adhesion molecules, cytoskeletons, cytokines, ribosomal proteins, growth factors, and metabolic enzymes), lipids (including cholesterol, lipid rafts, and ceramides), and nucleic acids (such as DNA, mRNA, and miRNA).

 Since the size of exosomes is limited by that of the parent MVB, exosomes are generally thought to be smaller than most other EVs, from about 30 to 150 nanometres (nm) in diameter: around the same size as many lipoproteins but much smaller than cells.

 Compared with EVs in general, it is unclear whether exosomes have unique characteristics or functions or can be separated or distinguished effectively from other EVs.

-EVs including exosomes carry markers of cells of origin and have specialized functions in physiological processes, from coagulation and intercellular signalling to waste management.
-EVs carry distinct proteo-transcriptomic signatures that are different from their cancer cell of origin.
+EVs in circulation carry genetic material and proteins from their cell of origin, proteo-transcriptomic signatures that act as biomarkers.
+In the case of cancer cells, exosomes may show differences in size, shape, morphology, and canonical markers from their donor cells.
+They may encapsulate relevant information that can be used for disease detection.
 Consequently, there is a growing interest in clinical applications of EVs as biomarkers and therapies alike, prompting establishment of an International Society for Extracellular Vesicles (ISEV) and a scientific journal devoted to EVs, the Journal of Extracellular Vesicles.